Understanding Tennis Elbow (Lateral Epicondylitis)

-Tennis elbow, medically known as lateral epicondylitis, is a common condition that affects the outer part of the elbow and forearm.
+Tennis elbow (also known as lateral epicondylitis) is a common condition that causes pain on the outer part of the elbow and forearm.
 It occurs when the tendons that attach the forearm muscles to the lateral epicondyle of the elbow become irritated or inflamed.
+This condition can significantly impact your ability to perform daily activities, especially those involving repetitive wrist or forearm movements.

 The condition is characterized by pain and tenderness on the outer elbow, which may worsen with gripping, lifting, or twisting movements.
 If left untreated, tennis elbow can lead to weakness and reduced function in the affected arm.